Holographic Algorithms Beyond Matchgates: Abstract

 \section{Abstract}

-Holographic algorithms were first introduced by Valiant as a new methodology to derive polynomial time algorithms.
-The algorithms introduced by Valiant are based on matchgates, which are intrinsically for problems over planar structures.
-In this paper we introduce two new families of holographic algorithms.
-These algorithms work over general, i.e., not necessarily planar, graphs.
-Instead of matchgates, the two underlying families of constraint functions are of the \emph{affine} type and of the \emph{product} type.
-These play the role of Kasteleyn's algorithm for counting planar perfect matchings.
-The new algorithms are obtained by transforming a problem to one of these two families by holographic reductions.

-The tractability of affine and product type constraint functions is known.
-The real challenge is to determine when some concrete problem, expressed by its constraint functions, has such a holographic reduction.
-We present a polynomial time algorithm to decide if a given counting problem has a holographic algorithm using the affine or product type constraint functions.
-Our algorithm also finds a holographic transformation when one exists.
-We exhibit concrete problems that can be solved by the new holographic algorithms.
-When the constraint functions are symmetric, we further present a polynomial time algorithm for the same decision and search problems, where the complexity is measured in terms of the (exponentially more) succinct presentation of symmetric constraint functions.
+Holographic algorithms introduced by Valiant are composed of two ingredients: matchgates, which are gadgets realizing local constraint functions by weighted planar perfect matchings, and holographic reductions, which show equivalences among problems with different descriptions via certain basis transformations.
+In this paper, we replace matchgates in the paradigm above by the \emph{affine} type and the \emph{product} type constraint functions, which are known to be tractable in general (not necessarily planar) graphs.
+More specifically, we present polynomial-time algorithms to decide if a given counting problem has a holographic reduction to another problem defined by the affine or product-type functions.
+Our algorithms also find a holographic transformation when one exists.
+We further present polynomial-time algorithms of the same decision and search problems for symmetric functions, where the complexity is measured in terms of the (exponentially more) succinct representations.
 The algorithm for the symmetric case also shows that the recent dichotomy theorem for Holant problems with symmetric constraints is efficiently decidable.
-Our proof techniques are mainly algebraic, e.g., stabilizers and orbits of group actions.
+Our proof techniques are mainly algebraic, e.g., using stabilizers and orbits of group actions.